 “Wisdom has built her house; she has hewn her seven pillars.”
 Proverbs 9:1

 Lady Wisdom has set an example for us: she has built her house; she has hewn out her seven pillars.
-In following her lead, I have hewn my own seven pillars out of the Word of God, and I have been prayerfully building my house (my life) and my home (my family life) upon them since.
+In following her lead, I have hewn my own seven pillars out of the Word of God.
+I call them my prayer pillars because I hope to prayerfully build my house (my life) and my home (my family life) upon them.
+I share them again now because I find them to be very comforting amid this pandemic.

+One last thing about pillars.
 Although pillars in our day might primarily serve as a decorative aspect in house construction, there was a time in architectural history that pillars functioned as key load-bearing components in a building’s (space’s) structure.
-Likewise, these seven prayer-pillars are not superfluous appendages to the design of my house- they are seven essential doctrines upon which I am building both my home and my life.
+Likewise, these seven prayer-pillars are not superfluous appendages to the design of my house- they are seven essential doctrines upon which I am building my life.

 - The promises of God – upon which I can stake my life and gain guidance for every decision that I must make (Isaiah 55:10-11; John 17:17; 2 Corinthians 1: 17-22).